thwbecker/seatree/README.md

 ## License

-SEATREE is freely available under the GNU license.
-See the file COPYRIGHT for details.
+SEATREE is freely available under the GNU General Public License v2.
+See [LICENSE.md](LICENSE.md) for the full license text.

 ## Support and Contributing